 Healthy eating and exercising regularly are the two best things you can do to help you live a long and healthy life.
-Most of us concerned with our health closely watch what we eat but we don’t always recognize the less obvious signs that we are overtraining.
-We usually recognize these obvious signs of overtraining:
+Most of us concerned with our health closely watch what we eat but we don’t always recognize the less obvious signs that we are over training.

 - Trouble breathing or maintaining a conversation

 But what about the less obvious ones?
 Many dismiss these four as nothing when in fact they are your body telling you something:

 Exercising can be as addictive as drugs.
 About every 8 weeks or so, exercisers should take a week off for their body to recuperate and heal.
 If you find you cannot go that long without exercising and you start to experience withdrawal symptoms, you may be suffering from exercise addiction.
 Get some professional help.

 Over training in women can lead to hormone imbalances that manifest themselves in skipped periods.
 If you don’t have a period for six months in a row, see a doctor as you might be suffering from amenorrhea that can be caused by excessive exercising.